rubocode/specs/introduction/index.md

 ## Introduction

-I was first introduced to Software Requirements Specifications (SRS) in practical terms once I joined the Finance Dest Trading System Team (FDTS) at Salomon Brothers as a Programmer Analyst.
-Salomon Brothers was my first employment after graduation in 1996.
-I had a few years of programming experience under my belt already.

-Programmers often take SRS documents as something out of their scope to create.
-As I matured as a programmer, it became quite clear that one of the most significant problems of practical software development was that folks didn't quite yet know how to specify software in a pragmatic and durable fashion.

-In 2017, I joined the Sri Lanka Institute of Information Technology (SLIIT) as a Product Architect to attempt to rescue its Student Information Management System (SIMS) project.
-There was no SRS or even a way to capture any domain knowledge.
-They had been working in a somewhat agile fashion, considering working software as the priority, but — in the end winging it.

-When I joined, the Project Manager — who was also the Head of the Software Engineering Services Division (SESD) — had been working on it for more than a decade.
-They had evolved from a Microsoft Access project into a Microsoft SQL Server project using C#.
-All the domain knowledge was inside two brains — that of the Project Manager and the Technical Lead.
-The project was dragging on endlessly.

-The project was ridden with internal politics and I left after my initial six month contract.
-But, the silver lining was that I began to explore requirements capture techniques and methodologies with great zeal.
-While I was still working at SESD, I came across the book _Rapid Agile Business System Analysis: Fast, Agile, Measurable Results (Frantzen, Trond: 2015)_.
-The idea of _events_ being central to requirements gathering took root in me at that time.

 The most fundamental idea in computing is one of input, process and output.
 Any entity can be thought of as a processor.
 It can also be viewed from an anthropomorphic perspective.